Indiana Humanities: Thematic initiatives

-In 2017–2018, Indiana Humanities deployed a series of programming exploring the relationship between STEM disciplines and the humanities called Quantum Leap.
+In 2017–2018, Indiana Humanities deployed a seriecs of programming exploring the relationship between STEM disciplines and the humanities called Quantum Leap.
 This initiative included a slate of statewide programming around the classic novel Frankenstein, for which Indiana Humanities was given a $300,000 grant from the National Endowment for the Humanities.

+From 2021 to 2025, the Unearthed initiative included programming exploring humans' relationship to the natural world.
+Programs included two film series, a speakers bureau, the How to Survive the Future podcast, Campfires, hosting the Smithsonian Museum on Main Street Water/Ways exhibit, several One State/One Story statewide reads, and several scholarly conversation series.

-Past thematic initiatives include Food for Thought, Spirit of Competition and Next Indiana.
+Other past thematic initiatives include Food for Thought, Spirit of Competition, Next Indiana, and INseparable.